 Campbell Island/Moutere Ihupuku is the main island of New Zealand’s most southern subantarctic island group, 660 km south of the South Island, and along with its territorial sea, is part of New Zealand’s subantarctic World Heritage Area.

-The Subantarctics Marine Protection Forum collaborative process led to the enactment of the Subantarctic Islands Marine Reserves Act 2014 (the Act).
+A collaborative process led by the Subantarctic Marine Protection Planning Forum resulted in the Subantarctic Islands Marine Reserves Act 2014 (the Act).

 Review and finding